 Here is a very general overview of lab-wide resources that everyone in both sides of the lab should be familiar with.
 (Some projects also use specific tools that should be separately documented.)
 As one broad principle to keep in mind: research coordinators in the lab typically stay 2-3 years, but many of our projects span a much longer period of time.
 We need everyone to perform protocols consistently, and to document their work carefully, so that the people who follow you can continue your work.

 Slack is the primary method of communication within the lab.
 You can customize your notification preferences (particularly important on the mobile app) so you are notified of important messages but also are not overwhelmed.
-Use the ‘@’ feature to get my attention if I need to get involved in a conversation, and make sure that you’re subscribed to the right channels (#general and #random for everyone, and as of this writing #agingcog, #code, #decisionzbop [a place for music discussion], #diversity, #dma, #gbd, and #neurotech depending on role/interests, and a #social channel for more informal non-work gatherings and conversations that don’t involve me directly).
+Use the ‘@’ feature to get my attention if I need to get involved in a conversation, and make sure that you’re subscribed to the right channels (#general and #random for everyone, and as of this writing #code, #im_upset (which we’d started initially for Covid-19 discussion that was crowding out all our other channels, and then expanded just because there’s been a lot pandemic-related and unrelated that people wanted to discuss, #decisionzbop (a place for music discussion), #caregivers, #diversity, #dma, #gbd, #hillblom, #neurotech, #dana_center and #ucsf_bioethics depending on role/interests, and a #social channel for more informal non-work gatherings and conversations that don’t involve me directly).
 As a matter of lab policy, we do not have private/locked Slack channels.

 Two important caveats about Slack: